Memorial Day Pensacola Beach Pride: Disasters of the 2000s

 The weekend celebration was at a peak until Hurricane Ivan hit during 2004, followed just months later by Hurricane Dennis.
 Area recovery from these severe weather disasters dampened the event for a few years.
 The BP oil spill also affected the event's growth and offerings following that 2010 disaster in the Gulf of Mexico.

 Events

 Memorial Day Weekend in Pensacola consists of two types of activities.

 The most promoted, for obvious commercial reasons, are the circuit parties.
 They are hosted and run by local and traveling companies who set up large, elaborate sound systems, light shows, and hire well-known professional DJ's.
 Tickets to the mainly alcohol-free events can be over $75 with discounts available for multiple party tickets.
-The parties often start late, some at 11:00pm and do not end until shortly before sunrise.
+The parties often start late, some at 11:00 p.m. and do not end until shortly before sunrise.

 The second type of activity, though probably more heavily attended than the circuit parties, is simply sitting on the beach.
 There are literally thousands of large shade tents and dozens that are elaborately outfitted with themed decors, full wet bars, and hand-dug jacuzzis.
-Most of this crowd begins to arrive around 6:45am in time to see the last circuit party-goer leaving.
+Most of this crowd begins to arrive around 6:45 a.m. in time to see the last circuit party-goer leaving.